sschadt/hawaii-weather-data/README.md

 * `/api/v1.0/precipitation`

-  * Query for the dates and temperature observations from the last year.
+  * Queries dates and temperature observations from the last year.
-  * Converted the query results to a Dictionary using `date` as the key and `tobs` as the value.
+  * Converts query results to a Dictionary using `date` as the key and `tobs` as the value.
   * Returns the json representation of dictionary.

 * `/api/v1.0/stations`